-LOCATION Olympic View community, located on 85th AVE NW.
+LOCATION: Olympic View community, located on 85th AVE NW.

-JUSIFICATION (Need/Demand) The existing STEP systems were installed over 15 years ago.
+JUSIFICATION (Need/Demand): The existing STEP systems were installed over 15 years ago.
 Portions of the collection system need to be replaced due to the age and type of original pipe materials used.
 The drainfield soils and design are not ideal and would not be approved today.
-May be required to bring drainfield up to current
+May be required to bring drainfield up to current standards to meet DOH permit.

-IMPLICATION OF NOT DOING THE PROJECT(S): Increased cost to operate and maintain the Olympic View Utility
+Increased cost to operate and maintain the Olympic View Utility